kushalsamani/healthcare_insurance_predictor/README.md

 7. **Model Saving**

-Both models and their respective scalers were serialized using `joblib` and stored in the `artifacts/` directory.
+Both models and their respective scalers were serialized using `joblib` and stored in the `artifacts` directory.